Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This opertaion removes documents from namespace by DSL query.
+This operation removes documents from namespace by DSL query.

 #### Parameters